You'll see it on every industry forum: Members of the online community from all sorts of different industries asking the same question.

 To start, gather the financial documents that detail the money you've earned on a particular job.
 That can include your pay stubs, tax documents, or signed contracts.

-With this information, you can calculate the total amount paid for the work you did and the amount of time you spent on them.
+With this information, answering "How much should I charge?" is easy.
+You can calculate the total amount paid for the work you did and the amount of time you spent on them.

 Repeat this process with other positions you've held to get a good idea of your actual salary history, then follow the steps below: